xtallet/AIE7/01_Prompt Engineering and Prototyping Best Practices/ACTIVITIES.md

 ### Aspect Tested
 The response is clear, appropriate, and meets the goals of the Developer Message.
 The model has transformed the original paragraph into a professional and formal tone, maintaining the essential meaning while enhancing precision and style.
 The text is coherent, well-structured, and suitable for business or academic contexts.

+<br><br>
+# Discussion Question #1

+### What are some limitations of vibe checking as an evaluation tool?

+It is my understanding that Vibe Checking main purpose is to detect serious and obvious failures early, before investing time in more in-depth or formal evaluations.

+So I think it's a quick way to evaluate the model and the answers it gives you, but being aware that these are superficial evaluations.
+However, this process can miss important errors if they are not immediately obvious.
+For this reason I think it is essential to complement it with structured and measurable evaluation methods to ensure the quality of the system.

+Asking ChatGPT about it, it provides the following answer :

+- Lack of Rigor: Vibe checking is informal and unstructured, so it doesn’t follow systematic testing procedures.
+This can lead to inconsistent or incomplete coverage of system capabilities.

+- Subjectivity: It relies heavily on human intuition and informal judgment, which introduces bias and may miss subtle or complex issues.

+- Not Comprehensive: It focuses only on immediately noticeable failures and does not assess overall performance, edge cases, or long-term robustness.

+- No Metrics or Benchmarks: It doesn’t produce quantifiable results, making it difficult to compare models over time or across versions.

+- Overlooks Silent Failures: If a model gives plausible but incorrect responses, these may go undetected without more targeted or rigorous evaluation.